swiftlang/swift-evolution/proposals/0253-callable.md

 To maintain source compatibility, we propose making `call` a contextual keyword: that is, it is a keyword only in declaration contexts and a normal identifier elsewhere (e.g. in expression contexts).
 This means that `func call` and `call(...)` (apply expressions) continue to parse correctly.

-Here’s a comprehensive example of parsing `call` in different contexts:
+Here's a comprehensive example of parsing `call` in different contexts:

 ```swift
 struct Callable {